jholder090/Halie/README.md

 # An e-commerce application for purchasing natural skin care products

-## Currently, I am building out the Cart page with a focus on gaining proficiency with Tailwind CSS.
+## Currently, I am working on an image carousel for the home page.
 This application will eventually be deployed for my friend's business!

 ### Other technologies utilized:
++ Tailwind CSS styling
 + React.js
 + Redux Toolkit for state storage
 + Node for server runtime environment